Torh-21/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 The 2-add_nodeint.c function  adds a new node at the beginning of a listint_t list.
 The 3-add_nodeint_end.c function adds a new node at the end of a listint_t list.
 The 4-free_listint.c function frees a listint_t list.
+The 5-free_listint2.c function frees a listint_t list and sets the head to NULL.